Grand Tetons National Park in Wyoming ~ Pictures + Memories of Scenic Vacation

 My mother, niece and I only had two weeks in which to soak up the sounds, sights and flavors of this wonderful Wyoming destination.

 We took a tour of the Tetons one of the first days after settling in to our cabin at Cross Creek Ranch.
-The photo at the top and this one to the side showing the Chapel of The Transfiguration was our first stop on this tour after traveling through part of the National Elk Refuge just outside the town of Jackson Hole.
+The Chapel of The Transfiguration was our first stop on this tour after traveling through part of the National Elk Refuge just outside the town of Jackson Hole.

 This chapel was included on the National Register of Historic Places in 1978.
 It is a chapel that welcomes everyone to participate in the church services.
 It is constructed in log cabin fashion.
 The very rustic interior with pews made of quaking aspen face the large glass window at the altar which beautifully frames the majestic Tetons.
 Nature in all its glory is there to be seen and contemplatively enjoyed.